cleebot/fantasy-wire/README.md

 ## Overview

-**Fantasy Wire** is a blog style website where user's can post relevant news and opinions for fantasy football.
+**Fantasy Wire** is a blog style website for fantasy football.
+Users can post relevant news and opinions for fantasy football.

 <br>